pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

   Please note that in order to benefit from this bug fix in existing projects, it is necessary to re-import affected sound clips.
 + Fixed an issue where the use of valid file name extensions was not properly enforced in file save dialogs - [#1736](https://github.com/pencil2d/pencil/pull/1736)
 + Fixed several issues where the timeline was drawn incorrectly - [#1737](https://github.com/pencil2d/pencil/pull/1737)
-+ Fixed an issue where dragging the timeline with the middle mouse button could alter the frame selection - [#1737](https://github.com/pencil2d/pencil/pull/1737)
++ Fixed an issue where dragging the timeline with the middle mouse button could inadvertently alter the frame selection - [#1737](https://github.com/pencil2d/pencil/pull/1737)
 + Fixed an issue where tool windows briefly appeared and disappeared on startup before the main window was shown - [#1737](https://github.com/pencil2d/pencil/pull/1737)
 + Fixed an issue where the follow camera image import option used the wrong transform and resulted in general inaccuracies - [ebad47e](https://github.com/pencil2d/pencil/commit/ebad47ed4102818e4ca26b1d1a9318af654f61a5)
 + Fixed an issue where opening Unicode file paths failed when the program was compiled against MinGW32 - [eefd148](https://github.com/pencil2d/pencil/commit/eefd14824efa3689eb2443222ee22287240bc61b)